gopherjs/gopherjs/README.md

 Give GopherJS a try on the [GopherJS Playground](http://gopherjs.github.io/playground/).

 ### What is supported?
 Nearly everything, including Goroutines ([compatibility table](https://github.com/gopherjs/gopherjs/blob/master/doc/packages.md)).
 Performance is quite good in most cases, see [HTML5 game engine benchmark](https://ajhager.github.io/engi/demos/botmark.html).
 Cgo is not supported.
-Using a vendored copy of GopherJS is currently not supported, see [#415](https://github.com/gopherjs/gopherjs/issues/415).

 ### Installation and Usage
 Get or update GopherJS and dependencies with: